-The DDAR considers its relationship with alumni and supporters to be lifelong, and we will use your details until you tell us you no longer wish to hear from us.
+The DDAR considers its relationship with alumni and supporters to be lifelong, and we will hold your details until you tell us you no longer wish to hear from us.
 We will always try to ensure that the data we hold for you are up to date, reasonable and not excessive.
 You will always have the right to:

 - Access or request a copy of the data we hold about you;